 The 2006-2007 exhibition season featured five emerging artists solo exhibits will be shown this coming exhibition year.
 In January 2007 SOHO20 organized a juried exhibit in conjunction with the Feminist Art Project through Rutgers University, “Adam’s Rib, Eve’s Air in Her Hair” a concept exhibit examining the many forms of Eve (female identity) and the impact of the Feminist Art Movement.
 Also, a Latin American Art exhibit, “Art of Argentina” in May 2007 featured a group of female Argentinean artists; most have received little artistic recognition beyond Argentina.

-In the thirty-five year history of the SOHO20 Gallery, more than 100 emerging female artists members have had their first New York City solo exhibitions in a SOHO20 Gallery space, and more than 600 emerging artists have had the opportunity to exhibit in group shows.
+In the forty plus year history of SOHO20 Gallery, more than 100 emerging female artists members have had their first New York City solo exhibitions in a SOHO20 gallery space, and more than 600 emerging artists have had the opportunity to exhibit in group shows.
 SOHO20 Gallery has provided not only an opportunity for exhibition, but also informal mentor opportunities for emerging artists to learn from more established artists.
 SOHO20 is now one of the oldest organizations in the U.S. created to address the under-representation in museums and galleries of work by women.
-SOHO20 Gallery members have received numerous distinctions, grants and fellowships, and are represented in major museums as well as public and private collections in the US and abroad.
+SOHO20 members have received numerous distinctions, grants and fellowships, and are represented in major museums as well as public and private collections in the US and abroad.